KawtharAlomran/202275440-KawtharAlomran-assignment4/docs/technical-documentation.md

 - Each project includes a "Show details" button that enables users to interactively view additional information.
 - Hover effects on buttons and interactive elements provide visual feedback, indicating that elements are clickable.
 - The contact form includes clearly labeled input fields to improve usability and accessibility.
+- The skills section allows users to filter content dynamically, providing a more interactive and personalized browsing experience.
+- The footer provides quick access to external contact links, improving accessibility and navigation.

 Clear feedback is provided during user interaction: